How to Build a Strong Password Policy for Your Organization?

 Regular monitoring and auditing are essential to ensuring compliance with your password policy.
 Implement the following practices:

-• Compliance Checks: Periodically review and audit password policies for adherence.
+- Compliance Checks: Periodically review and audit password policies for compliance.

-Effective monitoring helps in identifying potential security issues and ensuring that your password policy is being followed.
+Effective monitoring will guide you on matters of potential security issues and ensure that your password policy is being upheld.

 Handling Password Recovery and Reset Procedures